-- 1/4 teaspoon - 1/2 teaspoon red pepper flakes
+- ¼-½ teaspoon red pepper flakes

 - pappardelle, parsley, and parmesan cheese for serving

-- STOVE TOP: Deglaze the pan with 1 cup of beef broth.
-Add the remaining 2 tablespoons of beef broth to a bowl along with the tomato paste and balsamic vinegar and use a whisk to combine.
-Add the mixture to the dutch oven and stir to mix.
-Add the crushed tomatoes, diced tomatoes, bay leaves, fresh thyme, basil, sugar, and red pepper flakes.
+- STOVE TOP: Deglaze the pan with beef broth.
+Scraping with a wooden spoon to loosen anything that might be stuck on.
+Add the balsamic vinegar, crushed tomatoes, diced tomatoes, parmesan rind, bay leaves, fresh thyme, basil, sugar, and red pepper flakes.
 Allow the sauce to gain a simmer, stir once.
-Cover and lower the heat to the lowest setting and let cook for 2 1/2 - 3 1/2 hours or until the meat easily shreds with two forks.
+Cover and lower the heat to the lowest setting and let cook for 2 ½ - 5 hours or until the meat easily shreds with two forks.
+You may need to add a splash of water or broth if too much evaporates or if your beef is taking longer to cook.
 Mine took about 3 hours to get the meat to just fall apart.
+I shredded the beef and then let it simmer for another 10-15 minutes in the sauce.
 Season with salt to taste.
-Feel free to skim any excess fat off the top and remove the bay leaves and basil leaves before serving.
+Feel free to skim any excess fat off the top and remove the parmesan rind, bay leaves, and basil leaves before serving.
 Serve over pappardelle with a sprinkle of parsley and freshly grated parmesan.

-- SLOW COOKER: Transfer the meat, onion, and garlic mixture to a slow cooker.
-Add all the remaining ingredients to the slow cooker along with the crushed tomatoes, diced tomatoes, bay leaves, fresh thyme, basil, sugar, and red pepper flakes.
-Cover and let cook on the slow setting for 6-8 hours.
-Use 2 forks to shred the meat.
+- SLOW COOKER: Transfer the meat, sauteed onions, garlic, and tomato mixture to a slow cooker.
+Add all the remaining ingredients to the slow cooker (except those for serving.)
+Cover and let cook on the low setting for 6-8 hours.
+Check for doneness around 6 hours, using two forks to shred the meat.
 You'll know it's done when it falls apart easily.
 Season with salt to taste.
-Feel free to skim any excess fat off the top and remove the bay leaves and basil leaves before serving.
+Feel free to skim any excess fat off the top and remove the parmesan rind, bay leaves, and basil leaves before serving.
 Serve over pappardelle with a sprinkle of parsley and freshly grated parmesan.